Classifier

 By predicting the next best action given the current state of the conversation, discriminative models assist in managing dialogue flow in chatbots to maintain coherent and contextually appropriate interactions.

-It has gained significant traction in recent years, focusing on addressing challenges related to fairness, bias, and ethical governance in artificial intelligence systems.
-A key paper in this area is “Putting AI Ethics into Practice: The Hourglass Model of Organizational AI Governance” by Matti Mäntymäki et al. (2023), which introduces a governance framework to help organizations implement ethical AI principles and align with the forthcoming European AI Act.
-This model emphasizes governance at various levels, ensuring responsible AI system development throughout their lifecycle (Link: arXiv:2301.03131).
+“Putting AI Ethics into Practice: The Hourglass Model of Organizational AI Governance” by Matti Mäntymäki et al. (2023) introduces a governance framework to help organizations implement ethical AI principles and align with the forthcoming European AI Act.
+This model emphasizes governance at various levels, ensuring responsible AI system development throughout their lifecycle (arXiv:2301.03131).

-Another significant contribution is “Implications of the AI Act for Non-Discrimination Law and Algorithmic Fairness” by Luca Deck et al. (2024).
-This paper discusses how the AI Act can bridge the gap between algorithmic fairness and non-discrimination law by focusing on bias detection and correction during the design stage of AI models, thereby enhancing fairness and accountability (Link: arXiv:2406.2689).
+“Implications of the AI Act for Non-Discrimination Law and Algorithmic Fairness” by Luca Deck et al. (2024) discusses how the AI Act can bridge the gap between algorithmic fairness and non-discrimination law by focusing on bias detection and correction during the design stage of AI models, thereby enhancing fairness and accountability (arXiv:2406.2689).

-Furthermore, Thilo Hagendorff et al.’s (2022) research on “Speciesist bias in AI” highlights the often-overlooked bias against animals in AI systems.
-The paper investigates how speciesist patterns are entrenched in AI applications due to biased datasets, drawing attention to the broader implications of fairness beyond human-centered biases (Link: arXiv:2202.2222).
+“Speciesist bias in AI” by Thilo Hagendorff et al. (2022) highlights the often-overlooked bias against animals in AI systems.
+The paper investigates how speciesist patterns are entrenched in AI applications due to biased datasets, drawing attention to the broader implications of fairness beyond human-centered biases (arXiv:2202.2222).